klumw/copper-examples/copper-kubernetes/README.md

 ===================
 This setup deploys copper-engine, postgres db, copper-GUI and the REST based copper-mock using Kubernetes.
 Deployment was tested on minikube v1.16.0 with Kubernetes v1.20.0.
-Make sure you provide enough cpu/memory resources in minikube config.
+Make sure to provide enough cpu/memory resources in minikube config.
 The example shows a multi engine scenario where the number of running Copper Engine instances is set by a Deployment with 2 replicas.